 Cystinosis is a rare, genetic, metabolic, lysosomal storage disease that causes an abnormal accumulation of the amino acid cystine in various organs and tissues of the body such as the kidneys, eyes, muscles, pancreas and brain.

 The cystine accumulation causes widespread tissue and organ damage.
 Cystine accumulation can lead to kidney failure, muscle wasting, swallowing difficulty, diabetes, hypothyroidism, cerebral atrophy, photophobia, blindness, corneal ulceration, ventilatory impairment, and more.
 Without treatment, children with cystinosis will usually develop end stage kidney failure and die prematurely.Learn More About Us

 Join us in Philadelphia for a weekend full of support and education.
-Online registration is available along with financial scholarships.Visit Event Page
+Online registration and agenda are now available.Visit Event Page

 The CRN provides the latest updates on research and treatment advancements, funds research grants and provides best clinical practices resources.See Support & Resources

 Daily life with cystinosis can present challenges.
 There are resources to help you along the way.Learn More

 Teams of medical experts are researching every aspect of cystinosis with the purpose of understanding our disease, finding improved treatments and a cure.Learn More